Family Guide to Addiction & Alcoholism

 In some cases, teenagers can be experiencing the early mild symptoms of a mental health problem like bipolar disorder or anxiety disorder.
 They use alcohol or drugs, and it makes them feel better.
 The young person ends up addicted because they are self-medicating this condition – even though this person may not be consciously aware that this is what is happening.
-There can be lots of other reasons for why young people feel unable to cope in life and substance abuse can seem to offer an easy solution.
+There can be lots of other reasons for why young people feel unable to cope with life, and substance abuse can seem to offer an easy solution.

 It is also believed that some teenagers are particularly prone to falling into addiction due to their genes or personality.
 Those young people who grow up in a home where the people around them engage in substance abuse can just assume this behaviour is normal.

-What to do if You Suspect Your Child is Abusing Drugs
+What to do if You Suspect Your Child is Abusing Drugs?

-If your child is abusing alcohol or drugs, it means they are in serious danger.
-Young people can suffer more serious consequences due to addiction than adults because their brain is still developing - their bodies are also less well able to handle these chemicals than adults.
+If your child is abusing alcohol or drugs, it means they are in danger.
+Young people can suffer more serious consequences due to addiction than adults because their brain is still developing – their bodies are also less well able to handle these chemicals than adults.
 If you suspect your child of engaging in substance abuse you need to take action fast.

 The first thing to do is to confront your child with your suspicions.
-Don't lose your temper, or become hysteria, as this will just put this young person on the defensive.
-You need to calmly explain why you suspect drug abuse, and the action you are going to take if the behaviour continues.
-Listen to any explanation your child offers, but don't accept these answers too readily and expect some denial - those who are caught up in addiction soon learn to be deceitful and manipulative.
-Try to find out why they are abusing alcohol or drugs without looking for someone to blame - let the child explain using his or her own words.
+Don’t lose your temper, or become hysterical, as this will just put that young person on the defensive.
+You need to calmly explain why you suspect drug abuse and the action you are going to take if the behaviour continues.
+Listen to any explanation your child offers, but don’t accept these answers too readily and expect some denial – those who are caught up in addiction soon learn to be deceitful and manipulative.
+Try to find out why they are abusing alcohol or drugs without looking for someone to blame – let the child explain using his or her own words.

-In some cases, the 'softly-softly' approach will be enough to get your child to admit to the problem and agree to get help.
-If this doesn't work, you are going to need to give an ultimatum.
+In some cases, the ‘softly-softly’ approach will be enough to get your child to admit to the problem and agree to get help.
+If this doesn’t work, you are going to need to give an ultimatum.
 This means outlining the penalties for continuance with the behaviour.
-You should only give an ultimatum if you are prepared to follow it through.
-Your family can also stage an intervention in order to pressurise your child into entering rehab.
-Don't believe the myth that a person has to willing to enter rehab in order for it to be effective - there are plenty of stories of young people who went to rehab reluctantly but had a change of heart while they were there.
+You should only provide an ultimatum if you are prepared to follow it through.
+Your family can also stage an intervention to pressurise your child into entering rehab.
+Don’t believe the myth that a person has to be willing to enter rehab for it to be effective – there are plenty of stories of young people who went to rehab reluctantly but had a change of heart while they were there.

 It is vital you understand what you are dealing with if your child had become addicted to alcohol or drugs.
 It is no good expecting this young person to just use willpower to end the behaviour.
-They are likely to need professional help, and in a lot of cases, the best option is going to be an inpatient rehab programme.
+They are likely to need professional help, and in a lot of cases, the best option is going to be an inpatient rehab program.
 If your child is dealing with a dual diagnosis (a mental health problem like depression alongside the addiction), you will need specialised help for this.

 Things to Avoid When Dealing with Teenage Substance Abuse